aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 Hardware-wise, I feel that Chromebooks are great "couch-computing" or travel devices.
 They are underpowered with respect to other machines (e.g., an M4 MacBook).
-But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (I can probably do at least 6 hours on mine).
-I wish the display was a bit brighter, especially under direct light, and for an illuminated keyboard.
+But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (I can probably do 6 hours on mine).
+I wish the display was a bit brighter, especially under direct light.

 Overall, after using this setup for a few weeks I am satisfied with it -- I even wrote this blog post on a Chromebook!
 It does most of what I was looking